-- Household Capital's office is located in East Melbourne, Victoria.
+- Its office is located in East Melbourne, Victoria.

 How do I apply for a Household Capital mortgage?